bacTlink/PkuCampusTemplate/README.md

 # PkuCampusTemplate

-An ACM Problem Set Template.
-It is easy to modify it to suit any ACM contest.
+A Latex ACM Problem Set Template, which is easy to modify to suit any ACM contest.

+It's convenient to add problems, delete problems or change the order.
+It will automatically marks the problem and generates a menu.

 # Add a problem